qmk/qmk_firmware/keyboards/ergodox_ez/keymaps/ordinary/readme.md

 ### Escape ###

 The One True Location for the Escape key is segregated way up on the top left of the keyboard.
 The Ergodox does not have a physical button in such a location and the nearest one is home to the tilde (er, grave) which is commonly found there.
-In the Ordinary layout the Escape key is found on all layers in the prominent location in the corner next to the 5, whnich is easy to remember, and yet it isn't natural for those of us with muscle memory flicking our wrists up and to the left looking for Escape.
+In the Ordinary layout the Escape key is found on all layers in the prominent location in the corner next to the 5, which is easy to remember, and yet it isn't natural for those of us with muscle memory flicking our wrists up and to the left looking for Escape.

 The Ordinary layout offers as a consolation prize a Special sequence for Escape: Special Shift + 1.
 This is natural so you can tap the top left button, then the button next to it and get Escape.
 This gesture works in all layers.